hkilter/data-visualization-project/README.md

 **Project Theme:** COVID-19 (or the virus, SARS-CoV-2)

-**Update** June 19, 2021: We are working on your projects which in the project list, results will be published ASAP.
+**Update** June 19, 2021: We are working on your projects in the project list, results will be published ASAP.
 Thank you for your interest.

 <!--* [Project list](project-list.csv) **UPDATING!**-->